Markets Guide Hub

 What is the best way to start trading crypto in 2026?

-The best starting point depends on your experience and goals.
-If you want to own actual coins and build a portfolio, a regulated exchange like Binance or Coinbase is the most direct route.
-If you want to speculate on price movements with leverage and strong regulation, a crypto CFD broker like Eightcap or Pepperstone gives you access to professional tools without needing a wallet.
-If you have trading experience but limited capital, a crypto prop firm lets you trade with funded capital after passing an evaluation challenge.
-We recommend starting with a demo account regardless of which method you choose.
+It depends on what you're trying to do.
+If you want to own coins and build a portfolio, a regulated exchange like Binance or Coinbase is the simplest path.
+If you want to speculate with leverage under proper regulation, a crypto CFD broker like Eightcap or Pepperstone gives you the tools without a wallet to manage.
+If you have skill but not much capital, a crypto prop firm lets you trade funded after passing an evaluation.
+Start on a demo account whichever route you take.

 What is the difference between trading crypto on an exchange and a CFD broker?